ofenerci/HPSC-Fall-2013/lab/lab-05-openmp/README.md

 - The second program computes the wrong results
 - The third program will segmentation fault
-- The fourth program will give you a wrong result
+- The fourth program will give you a wrong result (also, you will need to pass `sum` to the function to get the correct result).

 Download the code and fix the bugs.